Mu-Bilal/Temporal-Graph-MLP-Mixer/comperative-study/README.md

 # Spatio-Temporal Traffic Prediction
-This repository helps perform a comparative study of different Deep Learning Spatio-Temporal Traffic Prediction algorithms under a single framework.
+This repository facilitates a comparative study of various deep learning spatio-temporal traffic prediction algorithms to examine how spatial and temporal inductive biases affect prediction on static graphs.
 It utilizes the same data loaders, metrics, and (where applicable) the same graph constructions to ensure fair comparisons.

 This repository contains the following implementations:
 - **[DCRNN](https://arxiv.org/abs/1707.01926)** Diffusion Convolutional Recurrent Neural Network: Data-Driven Traffic Forecasting